AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/the-engagement-dashboard.md

 # The Engagement Dashboard {#the-engagement-dashboard}

-The Engagement Dashboard is the easiest way to see how the content in your [engagement programs](http://docs.marketo.com/display/docs/drip+nurturing) is performing.
+The Engagement Dashboard is the easiest way to see how the content in your engagement program is performing.

 >[!NOTE]
 >
 >The engagement score is calculated 72 hours after each cast.
-Learn more about the [engagement score](understanding-the-engagement-score.md).
+Learn more about the [engagement score](/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/understanding-the-engagement-score.md).

 ## View the Engagement Dashboard {#view-the-engagement-dashboard}

-Select your engagement program and click **View > Dashboard**.
+Select your engagement program and click **View** > **Dashboard**.

 ![](assets/image2014-9-15-16-3a42-3a41.png)

 >[!TIP]
 >
->Check out the  [engagement stream performance report](engagement-stream-performance-report.md) for more detailed statistics.
+>Check out the [engagement stream performance report](/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/engagement-stream-performance-report.md) for more detailed statistics.

 ## Understand the Exhaustion Widget {#understand-the-exhaustion-widget}